Elena Ambühl, EU Affairs Manager

 Boglarka Bozsogi, Communication Officer

 Boglarka Bozsogi joins AEEU as Communications Officer, supporting the HuMUS and AE4EU projects.
-Her responsibility is coordinating communication activities with project partners and managing and disseminating content across the Association’s channels.
+Her responsibility is organizing the 2023 Agroecology Europe Forum in Hungary and coordinating Horizon project activities focused on communication dissemination.
 Previously, she worked at the RESOLVE Network as network manager and communications coordinator.
 Bogi holds an MS in Foreign Service (Georgetown University, Washington, D.C.) and an MA in International Relations (University of Birmingham, UK).
 She is passionate about the power of food and agriculture to bring about systemic change and foster a degrowth economy.
 Committed to Agroecology Europe’s mission to transform European farming and food systems, she also volunteers at different organizations to promote the regenerative transition.

 Gisella carboni, Office and financial manager